ingvar-soloma/geo-sharing-is/README.md

 - [npm](https://www.npmjs.com/) (comes with Node.js)
 - Ionic CLI (npm install -g @ionic/cli)

+### TODO

+1. extract toaster to a separate component
+   - catch errors and display them in a toaster
+2. add a loading spinner
+3. add a map to the home page
+4. add update on scroll down to the home page
+5. add update on scroll down to the history page
+6. add a map to the history page
+7. add export location to gpx file
+8. add define places location by coordinates
+9. update location in telegram instead resending the message
+10. ask notification permissions
+11. offer user to insert tg bot token
+12. tell to user to disable power settings

+- Pause app activity
+- no restrictions for background activity

+13. do not send location if it is the same address as the previous one

 ### Installation

 1. Clone the repository:

 ```bash
 git clone https://github.com/yourusername/my-ionic-app.git
 ```

 2. Navigate to the project directory:

 ```bash
 cd my-ionic-app
 ```